gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    In DTLS 1.3 renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake KeyUpdate.
 When using DTLS 1.3
-   {{I-D.ietf-tls-dtls13}}, AEAD limits and frequent rekeying can be achieved by sending frequent Post-Handshake KeyUpdate messages.
+   {{I-D.ietf-tls-dtls13}}, AEAD limits and frequent rekeying can be achieved by sending frequent post-handshake KeyUpdate messages.
 Symmetric rekeying gives less protection against key leakage than re-running Diffie-Hellman.
-After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. The is no way to do Post-Handshake server authentication or Ephemeral Diffie-Hellman inside a DTLS 1.3 connection.
+After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. The is no way to do post-handshake server authentication or Ephemeral Diffie-Hellman inside a DTLS 1.3 connection.
 Note that KeyUpdate does not update the exporter_secret.